This integration allows you to send out a document for signing automatically, once a task is ticked off in your workflow run.

 - Login to Process Street

-- Create or open the template you’d like to use for your integration and start editing it
+- Create or open the workflow you’d like to use for your integration and start editing it

 - Add form fields in your tasks for any fields you would like to map into your DocuSign document.
 (Best practice: Give these the same names as the fields you would like to map into DocuSign e.g. “Client first name”, “Client company name” etc. so that you can identify them easily when creating your integration)